Physics Course Descriptions

 Prerequisite: PHYS 321.
 Fundamental experiments of historical importance in modern physics.

 Corequisite: PHYS 340.
 Required for students enrolled in PHYS 340.
 Laboratory experiments in basic techniques of analog and digital electronics.

 PHYS 316.
 COMPUTATIONAL PHYSICS.
 (3)

-Prerequisites: PHYS 265 or permission of the instructor.
+Prerequisite: PHYS 321.
 Use of computers to solve physics problems, model physical systems, and analyze data.
 Topics include: simulating realistic motion, data analysis, Fourier transform, solutions to Laplace’s equation, and Monte Carlo methods.

 PHYS 318.
 DATA ACQUISITION USING LABVIEW.
 (3)